 How long can I park on-street in Chicago?

 Most metered on-street parking spaces in Chicago have a 2-hour limit.
 Exceeding this limit will lead to a ticket.
 If you park in a space with a 2-hour limit, you must move your car after 2 hours, even if you pay a meter extension fee.
 However, the time limit varies by area.
+Also, Chicago utilizes mechanical street sweepers that call for temporary parking restrictions when active.

 Be aware of the regulations in the area before parking to avoid getting a ticket.
 Parking tickets can range from $50 to $150, depending on the time exceeded and whether your vehicle was towed.
 Exceeding the time limit can also make it more difficult to park in that area in the future.